Get Free Sample

 At the same time, because optical cable water-blocking filling paste (hereinafter referred to as cable paste) can play a good role in waterproofing, moisture-proof, buffering and bonding during production, it has good reliability and is easy to maintain.
 Therefore, cable paste is widely used in optical cable production. application.
 Cable paste is one of the key structural components in optical cables.
 In general optical cable structures, cable paste easily forms a tight layer with materials in contact with each other.
 Even if its impact is not seen in a short period of time, considering the mass transfer effect between materials, It will also have an impact over time.
 In addition to good physical-chemical stability, cable paste must also have good temperature stability, so its main performance indicators should be tested before selecting cable paste.
 The corresponding SAP requirements for water-blocking grease are as follows:

-Special SAP for water-blocking ointment has the characteristics of fast expansion speed, alkaline pH value, and neutrality after mixing with the ointment.
+Special SAP absorbing polymer for water-blocking ointment has the characteristics of fast expansion speed, alkaline pH value, and neutrality after mixing with the ointment.
 It solves the problem of corrosion of optical cables and metal materials in cables due to the acidic filling paste inside.

 SOCO® Polymer for Cable/Ointment